marcolavelli/marcolavelli/README.md

 ### Hello there

 - 🔭 I’m currently working on Valsecchi Impianti Srl
-- 🤔 I’m looking for help with improving my skills
+- ⚡ I'm learning web development with Angular
-- 💬 Ask me for an exciting new collaboration
+- 💬 Ask me for an exciting collaboration
 - 📫 How to reach me: marcolaveclub@gmail.com
-- ⚡ Fun fact: Sssh... too many facts to tell!